nft-dna/PricyCom-Client/README.md

-# Client for Artion Marketplace - Powered by Fantom
+# Client for Pricy Marketplace

-A client side implementation of the Artion Marketplace for NFT trading on Fantom Opera network.
+A client side implementation of the Pricy Marketplace for NFT trading

-Artion allows users:
+Pricy allows users:
 - to explore existing NFTs on Fantom Opera network.
 - to create a new collection of a new NFT
 - to register a collection of already deployed NFT.